Mozambique: Five Billion Meticais for Post-Cyclone Rehabilitation

-Maputo — The Mozambican government has allocated over five billion meticais (about 78 million US dollars, at the current exchange rate) to rehabilitate infrastructures destroyed by tropical cyclone Freddy earlier this year.
+The government has allocated over five billion meticais (US$78 million) to rehabilitate infrastructures destroyed by tropical cyclone Freddy earlier this year.

 The Minister of Public Works, Carlos Mesquita, announced this sum during a meeting of the Coordinating Council of his ministry, held in Inhassoro, in the southern province of Inhambane.

-The money will be used to repair buildings and roads damaged by the cyclone, and to monitor dams and water sources.
-Cited by the independent daily "O Pais', Mesquita said this initiative is part of the government's post-cyclone emergency plan, and will begin in the next few days.
+The money will be used to repair buildings and roads damaged by the cyclone and to monitor dams and water sources.
+Cited by the daily newspaper "O Pais", Mesquita said this initiative is part of the government's post-cyclone emergency plan.

-Of all the storms in recent years, Freddy was the cyclone which lasted longest.
-It formed on 6 February, and lasted for 37 days, hitting Mozambique twice.

 The flooding caused by the cyclone contributed to a rise in the number of cases of water-borne diseases, including cholera.

-Mesquita praised the work done by the staff of his ministry.
-"I know that facing this challenge is extremely difficult', he said.
-"But the work you do is essential for guaranteeing access to vital infrastructures in the affected areas'.
+Mesquita praised the staff of his ministry.
+"I know that facing this challenge is extremely difficult", he said.
+"But the work you do is essential for guaranteeing access to vital infrastructures in the affected areas".